-Would you like to see your book here?
-On the Penguin Random House Website?
+Would you like to see your own page on the Penguin Random House Website?

 If you’ve got the dream, but you need a boost, I can help.

 Not only am I an experienced fiction writer, I’m also an experienced mentor and teacher.

 Mentoring for the PitchWars, Binders and SavvyAuthors programs has let me put my experience into action.
 I know what it’s like on both sides of the table.
 I’ve learned how to accept and offer criticism, allowing me to provide help while supporting the other person’s process and goals for their work.

 After more than sixteen years teaching English, plus my time as a copyeditor and translator for private firms and international organizations, I have the practical and relational skills to help make a good story into a great book.

 Follow the links below to learn more about the services I provide.

 Coming Soon: my Beat Sheet available for purchase